tamu-edu/ng911-itf/Tests/O-BCF_TC1V1.md

 A. I-BCF Side of Test establishes TLS connection to O-BCF System Under Test on port 5061, using mutual authentication.

+B. I-BCF Side of Test verifies it has a TCP connection with TLS established.

 1. I-BCF Side of Test sends SIP INVITE w/SDP to the O-BCF System Under Test